menu

 Demographics

-In terms of college education, Hessel is nearly on par with the US average for all cities of 21.84%: 19.23% of adults 25 and older in Hessel have a bachelor's degree or advanced degree.
+The population of Hessel overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
+Of adults 25 and older in Hessel, 21.04% have at least a bachelor's degree.

-The per capita income in Hessel in 2022 was $30,709, which is middle income relative to Michigan and the nation.
-This equates to an annual income of $122,836 for a family of four.
+The per capita income in Hessel in 2022 was $30,478, which is lower middle income relative to Michigan and the nation.
+This equates to an annual income of $121,912 for a family of four.
 However, Hessel contains both very wealthy and poor people as well.

 Hessel is a very ethnically-diverse town.
 The people who call Hessel home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Hessel residents report their race to be White, followed by Native American.
 Important ancestries of people in Hessel include German, English, Irish, Polish, and Italian.